 Please upload to your application, email or mail the following required documents/items:

 - Photo of the Applicant – Please provide a recent photo.
 It does not have to be professional, but old, tattered, blurry photos, a copy of your ID will NOT be accepted.
 The photo will be sent to potential donors who might fund your scholarship or promotional material.

-- Proof of Heritage – Proof of Heritage must show that you are at least one-quarter and/or enrolled in a Federally Recognized Tribe (some tribes require at least one-quarter to be enrolled so you would only need proof of enrollment if they do).
+- Proof of Heritage – Proof of Heritage must show that you are at least one-quarter and enrolled in a Federally Recognized Tribe (some tribes require at least one-quarter to be enrolled so you would only need proof of enrollment if they do).
 If you are a descendant of an enrolled member with possession of at least one-fourth degree Indian blood, you will need to provide proof of enrollment for your relative as well as proof of relation.
 If your document does not show blood quantum, and your tribe does not require a certain amount to be enrolled, ask your tribal enrollment office for a statement or you can apply for a Certificate of Degree of Indian Blood from the BIA.

 - Biographical Letter – Letter about yourself: specify your tribe, where you are from, the school you are attending and area of study.
 Describe your educational goals and future plans.
 Explain why you feel you need this scholarship.
 Letters should be typed, 12-point font, and at least ONE FULL PAGE, but no longer than 1,000 words.

 - Official Tuition Billing Statement – The statement must reflect the term you are applying for and the tuition amount.
 If you are unable to get an official tuition statement or are not able to register yet, you may request a letter of estimated cost of tuition from your school stating your name, the term you are applying for and the estimated cost of tuition for however many credits you plan to take for that term.
 You may also submit a Financial Needs Analysis form in place of a tuition statement.